Professor Brown is Director of the Computing and Informatics Research Centre and Research Group Leader for the Interactive Systems Research Group.

-Professor Brown is a member of the Interactive Systems Research Group (ISRG)
+Professor Brown is leader of the Interactive Systems Research Group (ISRG)

 Areas of research interest include:

 Accessibility - for students with learning, physical and sensory impairments (DiversAsia)